-This south-facing climbing area, equipped with anchors, lies between the base stations of the Diavolezza and Lagalb cable cars.
-It is the largest in the Engadin, with routes of all levels of difficulty.
-Thanks to the altitude (2,200 m), temperatures are pleasant even in high summer.
+This climbing garden is located on the south side between the valley stations of the Diavolezza and Lagalb cable cars.
+It is the largest in the Engadin and offers routes in all difficulty classes.
+Thanks to the altitude (2,200 m), the temperatures are pleasant even in high summer.

-At Serlas Parc, visitors can climb all year round – even in rainy weather.
-The climbing hall in S-chanf has a bouldering area as well as climbing walls, along with a mini bowling alley and a pizzeria.
-Ideal for first experiences of climbing.
+At Serlas Parc climbing is possible all year round and even when it rains.
+The climbing hall in S-chanf offers climbing walls, an area for bouldering, a mini bowling alley, and a pizzeria.
+It’s ideal for first climbing attempts.

 The first anchors were fixed to the rock here as far back as the 1950s: this idyllically located climbing area with views over Lake Sils was the cradle of sport climbing in the Engadin.
 Most routes are suitable for advanced and expert climbers.

 The Albigna reservoir, accessible by gondola, is framed by spectacular granite cliffs.
 The climbing opportunities here are virtually unlimited, from well-equipped sport climbing routes to traditional alpine climbs – not to mention the famous rock pinnacle of “La Fiamma”.
 The area lies in the Val Bregaglia, and makes an attractive day-excursion from the Engadin.